 - Do I have to submit all new paperwork even though I was in the system last year?

-- How will I know I received help?
+- How do I know if I qualified?

 - Is Bexar County going to pay my full bill?